-What is this engagement about?
+What was this engagement about?

-We are seeking input from workers and employers on what paid sick leave programs are currently available in their workplaces, and what they would like to see as a province-wide minimum standard.
+During this engagement we sought input from workers and employers on what paid sick leave programs are currently available in their workplaces, and what they would like to see as a province-wide minimum standard.

-This is a two-phase consultation process, with the first phase consisting of surveys to gather information from employers and workers; and the second phase consisting of an opportunity to comment on the proposed models for providing sick leave in B.C.
+This was a two-phase consultation process, with the first phase consisting of surveys to gather information from employers and workers; and the second phase consisting of an opportunity to comment on the proposed models for providing sick leave in B.C.

-The online surveys closed on September 14, 2021 at 4 pm (PDT)
+The online surveys closed on September 14, 2021 at 4 pm (PDT).

-How can my contribution make a difference?
+How did my contribution make a difference?

 Details of the Engagement

-Date: August 5, 2021 to October 31, 2021
+Date: August 5, 2021 to October 25, 2021